 As soon as your place has been confirmed you should register yourself as a University of Liverpool student by clicking on the link below and following the instructions.
-This will give you a username, which allows to you log in to internal student-specific sites, and to access guidance about your own Department and study programme.
+This will give you a username, which allows to you login to internal student-specific sites, and access guidance about your own Department and study programme.

 Accessing Canvas: the University’s online learning environment

 The University uses a virtual learning environment called Canvas, and you can access this environment after you have registered as a student and received a username.